AdamRisberg/react-image-magnifiers/README.md

 **overlayBoxImageSize:** When using overlayBoxImage, this can be used to change the size of the background image.
 Accepts any valid CSS background-size value.
 Type: string, default: "".

+**zoomContainerBorder:** Used for styling the zoom container.
+Accepts any valid CSS border value.
+Type: string, default: "none".

+**zoomContainerBoxShadow:** Used for styling the zoom container.
+Accepts any valid CSS box-shadow value.
+Type: string, default: "none".

 **transitionSpeed:** Speed, in seconds, of the fade transition while zooming in/out.
 Type: number, Default: 0.4.

 **transitionSpeedInPlace:** Speed, in seconds, of the fade transition while zooming in/out while in place mode is active.
 Type: number, Default: 0.4.

+**inPlaceMinBreakpoint:** Cuases the magnifier to automatically switch to in place mode (displaying the zoomed image in the same place instead of to the side) based on a min width breakpoint.
+Accepts a number representing the target screen size (in pixels) when in place mode will become active.
+Type: number, default: 0.

 ## MagnifierContainer Props